jvendryes/SafeD3C0D3/README.md

 SafeDCOD3 has primarily been designed to run as a Docker container.

 #### Docker Hub
+To run from a Docker Hub hosted image:

 ```
 docker pull jvendryes/safed3c0d3
+docker run --name "decode" -p "80:8080" -d jvendryes/safed3c0d3:latest
 ```

-If you prefer to build the project locally:

 #### Docker
+If you prefer to clone and build the project locally:

 ```
 docker build -f Dockerfile -t safed3c0d3:latest .